luketlancaster/maintenance_tracker/README.md

 Usage Example:

 ```
-  >./maintenance_tracker milage
+  > 3
   For which car?
-  1. 2000 Jetta
+  1. 2000 Volkswagon Jetta
-  2. 2012 CRV
+  2. 2012 Honda CRV
-  3. 2014 Silverado
+  3. 2014 Chevy Silverado
   > 2
-  Your 2012 Honda CRV has 23000 miles
+  1. 1000 miles on May 20, 2015
+  2. 2000 miles on May 20, 2015
 ```

 Acceptance Criteria

-* User passes in name of car
+* User selects 3 from menu
 * List of cars printed out and use asked which one they would like the milage for
-* The program prints out the year, make, model, and current miles for that car
+* The program prints out the mileages for that vehicle

 ### Update Mileage of Vehicle